SANTONLA/SANTONLA/README.md

 SANTONLA/SANTONLA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+# WELCOME TO MY GITHUB WELCOME PAGE

+#ACADEMIC BACKGROUND

+MSc in BUSINESS INTELLIGENCE

+oct 2019 - oct 2021UNIR, LOGROÑO

+BACHELOR’S DEGREE IN BUSINESS ADMINISTRATION AND MANAGEMENT

+sep 2014 - oct 2018 UNIR, LOGROÑO

+# EXPERIENCE WITH R

+Master Thesis: Optimization of the profit and loss account through quantitative techniques and machine learning from the perspective of Business Intelligence.

+The master was my first contact with a programming language.
+I keep learning and improving the different machine learning algorithms.

+# Experience with Other Analytic Software
+I have experience and/or exposure to the following analytic software:

+SQL

+R

+Matlab

+Gretl

+Power Bi

+GitHub